Sergei Witte: Diplomatic career

 Witte was brought back into the governmental decision-making process to help deal with growing civil unrest.
-Confronted with increasing opposition and, after consulting with Witte and Prince Sviatopolk-Mirsky, the Tsar issued a reform ukase on December 25, 1904 with vague promises.
+Confronted with increasing opposition and, after consulting with Witte and Prince Sviatopolk-Mirsky, the tsar issued a reform ukase on December 25, 1904 with vague promises.
 After the Bloody Sunday riots of 1905, Witte supplied 500 rubles, the equivalent of 250 dollars, to Father Gapon in order for the leader of the demonstration to leave the country.
 Witte recommended that the government issue a manifesto related to the people's demands.
-Schemes of reform would be elaborated by Goremykin and a committee consisting of elected representatives of the zemstva and municipal councils under the presidency of Witte.
-On 3 March the Tsar condemned the revolutionaries.
+Schemes of reform would be elaborated by Ivan Goremykin and a committee consisting of elected representatives of the zemstva and municipal councils under the presidency of Witte.
+On 3 March the tsar condemned the revolutionaries.
 The government issued a strongly worded prohibition of any further agitation in favor of a constitution.
 By spring a new political system was beginning to form in Russia.
 A petition campaign was conducted seeking a wide variety of proposed changes, such as ending the war with Japan, which lasted from February to July 1905.
 In June mutiny broke out on the Russian battleship Potemkin.

-The Tsar called upon Witte to negotiate an end to the Russo-Japanese War.
-He was sent to the United States for the talks, as the Russian Emperor's plenipotentiary titled "his Secretary of State and President of the Committee of Ministers of the Emperor of Russia," along with Baron Roman Rosen, Master of the Imperial Court of Russia.
+The tsar called upon Witte to negotiate an end to the Russo-Japanese War.
+He was sent to the United States for the talks, as the Russian emperor's plenipotentiary titled "his Secretary of State and President of the Committee of Ministers of the Emperor of Russia," along with Baron Roman Rosen, Master of the Imperial Court of Russia.
 The peace talks were held in Portsmouth, New Hampshire.